RTEMS/rtems-docs/eng/vc-users.rst

 .. code-block:: shell

   git checkout branch1
-  git rebase master
+  git rebase main

 or more concisely

 .. code-block:: shell

-  git rebase master branch1
+  git rebase main branch1

-will bring the changes of master into branch1, and then you can fast-forward master to include branch1 quite easily
+will bring the changes of main into branch1, and then you can fast-forward main to include branch1 quite easily

 .. code-block:: shell

-  git checkout master
+  git checkout main
   git merge branch1

 Rebasing makes a cleaner history than merging; the log of a rebased branch